SNAP Online Purchasing Pilot

 Is using my EBT card online secure?

 The use of your EBT card online will still require your unique personal-identification-number (PIN).
-There are currently two companies that have a PCI compliant method of encrypted-PIN entry that is necessary for online shopping.
+There are currently three companies that have a PCI compliant method of encrypted-PIN entry that is necessary for online shopping.
 All participating pilot retailers must work with one of these companies to offer secure PIN entry.